-If your dog lost a leg and you are wondering if you can take Tripawds to dog parks, these videos and tips will put your worries to rest.
+If your dog lost a leg and you are wondering if you can take Tripawds to dog parks, these do’s and don’ts tips for three-legged pups at the park will put your worries to rest.

 When a dog loses a leg, do other dogs care?

 We humans tend to worry about re-introducing our new Tripawd to other four-legged dogs.
 Concerns like:

 - Will other dogs attack my three-legged dog?